Freestyle slalom skating: Equipment

-Most freestyle slalomers use inline skates, although some use quad skates.
-Those who use inline skates tend to use a full rocker wheel configuration, however there are other variations of the rocker set-up which are used.
-Some skaters prefer to use a 'full hi-lo' rocker, which means the largest wheel is the second in from the back, with the smallest at the front.
+Freestyle slalom skaters use inline skates, with some variations.
+The skates tend to use a full rocker configuration, however there are other variations of the rocker set-up that exist.
+Flat setups, where all four wheels touch the ground are rare.

 A common way to rocker your wheels is by putting larger wheels in the center and smaller wheels on each end.
 An example of this is having 80 mm wheels in the 2nd and 3rd position and 76 mm in the front and back.
-A short frame (230–245 mm) is used to give the skate the maximum possible maneuverability.
-Inline skates used for slalom have a very tight fit with a strong cuff, to give sustained ankle support.
-Popular skates used in the past include the FSK skate range by Salomon, now unavailable.
+The frame length (230–245 mm) is often determined by shoe size or preference.
+Inline skates used for slalom have a snug to tight with a stiff cuff, to give sustained ankle support.

 List of slalom moves

 The list of basic moves from easiest to hardest.
 There are many more moves than the ones shown in the list, and many variations on how to complete each move.
-The names of these moves may differ between countries.
+The names of these moves may differ between communities.

+A full list of tricks recognised by World Skate can be found here in the regulations.